HouCoder/tele-aria2/README.md

 1. Create your own bot and get its access token by using [@BotFather](https://telegram.me/botfather).
 1. Get your unique user ID - https://stackoverflow.com/a/32777943/4480674.
-1. (Optional) For mainland China users, be sure to have a proxy server running.
+1. (Optional) For mainland China users, be sure to have a socks proxy server running.
 1. `$ npm install tele-aria2 -g`.
 1. `$ tele-aria2 --help` to see how to get started.